 Founded in 2005, and generally recognized as the first peer-to-peer (P2P) lending platform in the US, Prosper has funded more than $10 billion in loans since.
 As a P2P lending platform, they bring borrowers and lenders together.
 While borrowers can get personal loans ranging in size between $2,000 and $40,000, investors can put as little as $25 toward funding those loans.

 As is the case with all P2P lending platforms, Prosper eliminates the middleman–the bank.
-This allows investors to get more return for their money.
+This allows investors to get more returns for their money.
 And it usually lets borrowers get a better interest rate.

 Prosper, officially known as Prosper Funding LLC, is a wholly-owned subsidiary of Prosper Marketplace, Inc, and is headquartered in San Francisco, California.

-Loans are actually originated through WebBank, an FDIC insured, Utah chartered industrial bank.
+Loans are actually originated through WebBank, an FDIC-insured, Utah chartered industrial bank.
 Once the loan has been originated, WebBank sells and assigns the loan to Prosper.